viamrobotics/docs/docs/viam/_index.md

 [`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each part of a robot and:

 - Creates, configures, and maintains the robot
-- Handles all communication securely
+- Securely communicates with your robot and the [Viam app](https://app.viam.com)
-- Runs drivers, user code, and any other software
+- Runs drivers, custom code, and any other software
 - Accepts API requests
 - Runs services like computer vision, data synchronization, and motion planning